Europa League last-16 draw: Date, start time, how to follow, Man Utd, Spurs and Rangers to discover opponents

 - Download the Sky Sports App

+- Beterbiev vs Bivol 2: Book to watch on TV or online

-They will be joined by the eight winners of the knockout play-offs following Thursday's second legs.
+They will be joined by the eight winners of the knockout play-offs, which were Roma, Bodo/Glimt, FCSB, AZ Alkmaar, Ajax, Fenerbahce, Plzen and Real Sociedad.

 From the knockout play-offs onwards each team has a set pathway in the tournament, with potential opponents in the last 16, quarter-finals and semi-finals pre-defined by pairings which are determined by teams' final league positions.